-- Adopting any of the Appendices in the IG that you need to with minimum changes to meet your documentation requirements under SQC 1 - Ensuring that adequate documentation is created to substantiate and evidence that the PU had the policies and procedures in place, that it had communicated them, that it had implemented them, and that it had monitored compliance by all personnel (starting with partners) with the QCs - With regard to engagement performance (audits), as a PU you need to examine the audit processes as per auditing standards that your ETs do not generally follow and ensure that going forward the PU is in compliance with all auditing standards, laws and regulations.
+- Adopting any of the Annexures in the IG that you need to with minimum changes to meet your documentation requirements under SQC 1 - Annexures are given for: - Illustrative Annual Firm Independence Confirmation - Illustrative Independence Policies - Illustrative Client/ Engagement Acceptance/ Continuance Form - Illustrative Engagement Planning Memorandum - Illustrative Engagement Summary Memorandum - Illustrative Firm Quality Control Inspection Checklist - Designating a senior partner as the firm's QC Partner and giving him time and resources to set up and monitor the PU's QC System in accordance with SQC 1 - Ensuring that adequate documentation is created to substantiate and evidence that the PU (i) had the policies and procedures in place, (ii) that it had communicated them, (iii) that it had implemented them, and (iv) that it had monitored compliance by all personnel (starting with partners) with the QCs

-- In case of smaller practices, that are not dominant audit practices, it may be a good idea to put partners and professionals through intensive training on auditing standards and then prepare a documented PU audit approach that guides everyone on the decisions taken by the PU on how various aspects of audit should be planned and performed - Ensure and monitor that ETs on all audits prepare adequate documentation during/ after audit and before file archival, to evidence compliance with auditing standards in accordance with SA 230 and the various documentation paragraphs in individual SAs
+- With regard to engagement performance (audits), as a PU you need to examine the audit processes as per auditing standards that your ETs do not generally follow and ensure that going forward the PU is in compliance with all auditing standards, laws and regulations.
+Standard checklists may be adopted. - In case of smaller practices, that are not dominant audit practices, it may be a good idea to put partners and professionals through intensive training on auditing standards and then prepare a documented PU audit approach that guides everyone on the decisions taken by the PU on how various aspects of audit should be planned and performed - Ensure and monitor that ETs on all audits prepare adequate documentation during/ after audit and before file archival to evidence compliance with auditing standards in accordance with SA 230 and the various documentation paragraphs in individual SAs